 Plants of Roadside Verges and Meadows

 As part of the Stiperstones and Corndon Hill Country Landscape Partnership Scheme a project to identify the best roadside verges in the area started in 2014.
-The intention is to pass on the information to Shropshire Council and the Council’s contractor so that the best verges can be managed to conserve and enhance that value.
+The intention was to pass on the information to Shropshire Council and the Council’s contractor so that the best verges can be managed to conserve and enhance that value.

 We also survey meadows on behalf of the Marches Meadow Group.
 As well as initial surveys follow-up surveys after green hay treatment are conducted.